sidmani/dfr/README.md

 ![cube](cube.png)

-## Differentiable raycaster
 Differentiable rendering is necessary to optimize the SDF, so I've built an extremely fast differentiable raycaster (`/dfr/raycast`).
 I think this is the coolest part of the code, so here is a detailed description.
+The rest of the code is either straightforward or has comments; you can run `python -m dfr --help` for runtime args.
+The `/tools/` directory contains several debugging tools.

+## Differentiable raycaster

 The camera angle is randomized per batch, in order to optimize all parts of the shapes.
 So the first step in raycasting is to construct a unitary 3D rotation matrix from a position on the unit sphere (given by 2 angles: theta, phi).
 ```python